Konrad Adenauer: Fourth government

 In 1961, Adenauer had his concerns about both the status of Berlin and US leadership confirmed, as the Soviets and East Germans built the Berlin Wall.
 Adenauer had come into the year distrusting the new US president, John F. Kennedy.
 He doubted Kennedy's commitment to a free Berlin and a unified Germany and considered him undisciplined and naïve.
 For his part, Kennedy thought that Adenauer was a relic of the past.
 Their strained relationship impeded effective Western action on Berlin during 1961.

 The construction of the Berlin Wall in August 1961 and the sealing of borders by the East Germans made Adenauer's government look weak.
-Adenauer chose to remain on the campaign trail, and made a disastrous misjudgement in a speech on 14 August 1961 in Regensburg when he engaged in a personal attack on the SPD Mayor of West Berlin, Willy Brandt, saying that Brandt's illegitimate birth had disqualified him from holding any sort of office.
+Adenauer continued his campaign trail and made a disastrous misjudgement in a speech on 14 August 1961 in Regensburg with a personal attack on the SPD lead candidate Willy Brandt, Lord Mayor of West-Berlin, saying that Brandt's illegitimate birth had disqualified him from holding any sort of office.
 After failing to keep their majority in the general election on 17 September, the CDU/CSU again needed to include the FDP in a coalition government.
 Adenauer was forced to make two concessions: to relinquish the chancellorship before the end of the new term, his fourth, and to replace his foreign minister.
 In his last years in office, Adenauer used to take a nap after lunch and, when he was traveling abroad and had a public function to attend, he sometimes asked for a bed in a room close to where he was supposed to be speaking, so that he could rest briefly before he appeared.